xmartlabs/xl-blog/blogs/experiment-tracking-done-right-relevancy-and-best-practices.md

 **Missing files in your repo**

 * You designed and implemented an experiment.
-I wrote some functions and forgot to commit some new (untracked) files.
+You wrote some functions and forgot to commit some new (untracked) files.
 If you run the experiment locally, this would go unnoticed.
 * You locally created a branch and ran all your experiments successfully but never pushed it.
 * You loaded a dataset that is only present on your computer, in some relative folder inside or outside your repo.